SloughJE/aerial_straps_classifier/README.md

 | *back lever on aerial straps* |

 # Motivation for Project
 I've been training aerial straps for a few years, and always thought of combining aerial straps and machine learning.
 At one point, I saw the MediaPipe pose detection model and tried it out on a video of myself.
 The results were pretty good.
 Eventually I had the idea to create an aerial straps classification model using MediaPipe to extract features.
-This projects also attempts to showcase an ML project from end to end, from conception, data collection, EDA, data pre-processing, feature creation, model development, evaluation, hyperparameter tuning and deployment.
+This projects also attempts to showcase an ML project from end to end, from conception, , data pre-processing, data collection, data labeling, EDA, feature creation, model development, evaluation, hyperparameter tuning and deployment.

 ## Project Highlights: